Efficient Quadratic Corrections for Frank-Wolfe Algorithms: Proofs for Corrective Frank-Wolfe

 \section{Proofs for Corrective Frank-Wolfe}

-In this section we provide proofs for the theoretical results on CFW stated in \cref{section: corrective frank wolfe}.
-Before we present the proof of \cref{theorem: CFW linear convergence}, we recall a lemma resulting from sharpness of the objective function and a consequence of FW steps.
+In this section, we provide proofs for the theoretical results on CFW stated in \cref{section: corrective frank wolfe}.
+Before we present a more general version of \cref{theorem: CFW linear convergence} and its proof, we recall two lemmas resulting from the sharpness of the objective function and a conversion from contraction to convergence rates.